An Echo of Theresa

-In the episode, "An Echo of Theresa," an American man Brad and his wife Suzie visit London, England, to enjoy some vacation-time while Brad does a product-line lease-deal with a British company.
-He sits over coffee in his hotel room and opens the daily edition of the London Times.
-For no visible reason, Brad folds the newspaper and tears out one of the corners, leaving a heart-shaped hole in the middle.
-Something about the newspaper leaves Brad in a kind of trance.
+One episode, "An Echo of Theresa," features two American characters, Brad and Suzy Hunter, a married couple visiting London for the first time.
+They enjoy some vacation-time. while Brad works on a product-line licensing-deal with a British company.
+He sits over coffee in his hotel room, opens the daily edition of the British newspaper The Times. and stares at it fixedly without reading it.
+Then, he folds it and tears out one corner, leaving a heart-shaped hole in the middle.
+Something about the newspaper puts Brad in a kind of trance.

-His British counterpart arrives to discuss business with Brad, who casually introduces his wife as "Theresa."
+His British counterpart arrives to discuss business, and Brad, casually introduces his wife as "Theresa".
 Hurt and confused by the suggestion that Brad has multiple wives, Suzy leaves the two men alone.
 "Women!"
 Brad scoffs dismissively.
 Later, Brad tries to explain to Suzy that he does not know what came over him.
-The viewer, however, can see that Brad has changed in that short time.
+The viewer can see, however, that Brad has changed in that short time.
 His good-cheer is now mostly a product of artifice.

-It rekindles Suzy's worry that Brad has been seeing another woman—possibly Theresa—and that he must have met her long ago on an earlier trip to London, while their first child was just a baby, and Brad took other trips for his company.
+It rekindles Suzy's worry that Brad has been seeing another woman—possibly Theresa—and that he must have met her on an earlier business trip, while Suzy stayed home with their their baby.
 Brad insists he has never visited London before.

 When he arrives back at the hotel, he finds Suzy with a private detective.
 Brad's threatening her was the final straw.
 With the private detective questioning Brad about everything that has happened, he finally admits that—not only is Theresa his wife, but his own name is really Charles Merrow.
 He is a British citizen who attended Ferngate College in Hampshire, England.
 The headmaster was Leslie Cromer.

 The private detective calls on Suzy a few days later and tells her that there was a Ferngate College in Hampshire.
-He pauses and tells them to hold onto their hats.
-The former headmaster of Ferngate College was Leslie Cromer.
+He pauses and tells the couple to hold onto their hats.
+The former headmaster was Leslie Cromer.
 Brad and Suzy look at each other in complete confusion.
 Then the private detective takes Brad for a ride in another taxi.
 They wait in a side street and watch a well-to-do man and woman climb into a car, and drive away.
 "That," the private detective tells him, "is Charles and Theresa Merrow."
-Brad is completely confused, but he does recognize Charles Merrow.
+Brad admits that he does recognize Charles but hasn't a clue where they could have met.

 But neither the private detective nor Brad realize that the Merrows are also keeping track of Brad.
 Their crew descends on Brad and Suzy at their hotel room and carries them off.
 One member of the crew injects Brad with truth-serum, and Charles Merrow starts interrogating him.
-Suzy sits next to him, bound with rope, Brad says things that he did not consciously know himself.
+Suzy sits next to Brad, bound with rope, She has never heard him talk like this.
 He served in the U.S. Army in Korea, was captured by the Chinese, and became a POW.
-He had to submit to brainwashing administered by Soviet secret agents, who tried to implant an alternate personality.
-They failed and turned to another POW
+He had to submit to brainwashing administered by Soviet agents, who tried to implant an alternate personality.
+They failed and turned to another POW, namely the present Charles Merrow.
+This explains how Brad recognized him.

-It becomes clear to the viewer that all of Merrow's mannerisms—regarding quality cigars, Scotch without ice, his assertiveness, brashness, and implied sexism—are part of the Soviet brainwashing effort.
-Brad had resisted it on one level—completely absorbed it on a deeper level; so that when he opened an issue of the London Times, it triggered his old alternate identity.
-He tore the hole in the London Times to alert his superiors, just as he should have done.
+It becomes clear to the viewer that all of Merrow's mannerisms—regarding quality cigars, Scotch without ice, his assertiveness, brashness, and implied sexism—reflect the Soviet brainwashing effort.
+Brad had resisted it on one level—completely absorbed it on a deeper level; so that when he opened an issue of The Times, it triggered his old alternate identity.
+He tore the hole in The Times to alert the members of his cell, just as he should have done.
 Brad began to act out a persona that he had never lived.
-By the time all this happened, Merrow and his crew had been inactive for ten years or longer.
-Encountering Brad takes them by surprise.
+By the time all this happened, Merrow and his crew had been inactive for twenty years, so the encounter with Brad took them by surprise.

-The crew complains that they can no longer handle an issue of this type; but Merrow insists on the interrogation and introduces Brad to Theresa.
-To cement the bond, Theresa holds the London Times in Brad's face to maintain the control.
+The crew complains that they can no longer handle an issue of this type; but Merrow insists that the interrogation go forward and introduces Brad to Theresa.
+Theresa holds The Times in Brad's face to maintain the control.
 The sinister-looking Basil Henson plays Charles, and Meriel Brooke plays Theresa Merrow.

 Wikipedia writes that "In A Theory of Cognitive Dissonance (1957), Leon Festinger proposed that human beings strive for internal consistency to function mentally in the real world.
 A person who experiences internal inconsistency (like Brad) tends to become psychologically uncomfortable and is motivated to reduce cognitive dissonance."